Piha Surf

 Get lessons from locals.

 If you're learning to surf at Piha, take a lesson with a local school.
-This isn't the kind of advice that applies at every beach — at some breaks, watching a few YouTube tutorials and renting a soft-top is genuinely fine.
-At Piha it isn't.
-The break is heavier than it looks, the rips shift constantly, and the version of the beach you arrive to in the morning can be a different ocean by lunchtime.
-What you're paying for in a lesson isn't really the surfing instruction.
+What you're paying for in a lesson isn't just the surfing instruction.
 It's someone who reads the water for you, chooses the right corner of the right end on the right day, and puts you somewhere you can actually learn.

 Previous